Importance of Separating Business and Personal Finances

 2. Get a separate business banking for business transactions

-Business banking comes up with plenty of benefits that help avoid tax issues, accurate and clean business financial records, and having business banking gives the impression that your business is legitimate.
-When you write checks from your personal accounts, it makes the audit process complicated.
+Business banking comes up with plenty of benefits that help avoid tax issues and accurate and clean business financial records, and having business banking gives the impression that your business is legitimate.
+When you write checks from your accounts, it makes the audit process complicated.
 If you are serious about your financial goals, then the business is going to be the best thing in the long run.

 3. Acquire a business credit card